daydev/angular_pagination/README.md

 Simple utility module for the [angular.dart](https://github.com/angular/angular.dart).
 Includes `pagination` angular filter to paginate items of a `List`.
-Filter uses `Paginator` object that provides methods to navigate pages and deals with edge cases and illegal states, so the filter itself doesn't have to.
+The filter uses `Paginator` object that provides methods to navigate pages and deals with edge cases and illegal states, so the filter itself doesn't have to.

 ## Usage